jchernandez1/pre-work-phase-1/README.md

 # pre-work-phase-1
-phase one of our rework
+phase one of our prework